minimaxa1/MN-1/README.md

-MN-1: Engineered for Listening.
-Built in Python.
+MN-1: Engineered for Listening, Built-in Python.

 Channelling the spirit of Braun and retro HiFi gear from the past, the MN-1 is a minimal Python MP3 player for the discerning ear.